dinguskhan0/aaa-lang/README.md

 AA: output value at memory index

 *?: memory index manipulation
-a?: subtract one from memory index
+A?: subtract one from memory index
 !?: add one to memory index
 ??: get input and put it at memory index (not entirely sure but i think this puts additional characters after the first one)

 *!: program counter jumping
-a!: if value at memory index is 0, jump to after next ?!
+A!: if value at memory index is 0, jump to after next ?!
 ?!: if value at memory index is not 0, jump to after previous a!
 !!: if value at memory index is not 0, jump to after next ?!
 ```